College of the North Atlantic

 • Canada is known as Hollywood North and is home to many large studio films and TV productions.

-• In 2021, a cast and crew of approximately 150, including many local film workers, technicians, artists, worked on the Walt Disney live-action adventure-fantasy, Peter Pan & Wendy, which was filmed on the Bonavista Peninsula.
+• In 2021, a cast and crew of approximately 150, including many local film workers, technicians, and artists, worked on the Walt Disney live-action adventure-fantasy, Peter Pan & Wendy, which was filmed on the Bonavista Peninsula.

 • The filming of television show Frontier in NL (from 2016-2018) starring Jason Momoa, generated an economic output of more than $63 million, and created 539 full-time equivalent positions in NL.
 It also later led to Momoa’s major motion picture, Aquaman, being partially filmed in NL.